List of warship classes of the Royal Australian Navy: Conventional aircraft carriers

-Seaplane carrier
+Seaplane

 Capital ships

 When the RAN was first founded, it was decided that a capital ship would be constructed to serve as the fleet flagship.
 Initially conceived as a unit of the Royal Navy, the second Indefatigable-class battlecruiser was paid for and crewed by Australians, and was thus commissioned as HMAS Australia.
 Australia was the only true "capital ship" to serve in the RAN.